danieldsj/professional-services/tools/cost-optimization-setup/README.md

 $ BILLING_ACCOUNT_ID=123456789 ./cost-optimization-setup
 ```

-You can set these environment variables in advance or running the command.
+You can set these environment variables prior to running the command.
 Here is an example:
 ```
 $ export BILLING_ACCOUNT_ID=123456789
 $ ./cost-optimization-setup